nsnam/ns-3-dev-git/src/wave/doc/wave.rst

 5. ConfigureEdca

-   This method will allow the user to set EDCA parameters of WAVE channels including CCH ans SCHs.
+   This method will allow the user to set EDCA parameters of WAVE channels including CCH and SCHs.
 And the OcbWifiMac itself also uses this method to configure default 802.11p EDCA parameters.

 6. Wildcard BSSID